kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 }
 ```

-Inside `functions.php` we have the `register_sidebar()` function and in that function we gave the class of `widget` to the `DIV` whenever a widget is created.
+Inside `functions.php` we have the `register_sidebar()` function and inside that function we gave the class of `widget` to the `DIV`.

 # Full Width Pages
 Right now we have `front-page.php`, `index.php`, `page.php` and now we want to create a new template that will enable us to have a full width layout.
-So it's time to use a new cookie cutter template.
+It's time to use a new cookie cutter template.
 WordPress has lots of different templates, using different special names to achieve different outcomes.
-The naming of these templates is specific and if you spell it wrong, it may cause WordPress to break.
-The good news is all of the templates are all outlined on the [interactive WordPress hierachy page](https://wphierarchy.com/).
+The naming of these templates is specific and if you spell it wrong, it may cause WordPress to break. [interactive WordPress hierachy page](https://wphierarchy.com/) shows the entire WordPress hierarchy.

 ### page-full-width.php
 Save `page.php` as `page-full-width.php`

-`page-full-width.php`

 Check out the `comment` at the top of this template.
 This comment has special instructions for our template

 Remember the special comments `style.css` has?
 Well, `page.php` doesn't need those special comments but if we want to create different layouts in other pages, we need to create a new template that will have the word `page` at the start of the template name, following by dashes and the `.php` extension.